SpringRoll/SpringRoll/src/scale-manager/README.md

 });
 ```

-**Note:** There is a 500ms delay added to the event to solve an issues where on some browsers the window isn't fully resized before the event fires.
+**Note:** The Resize event will fire twice.
+A 500ms debounce was added to the event to solve an issues where on iOS the window inner height/width are not guaranteed to match actual the dimensions when the event fires.

+For more info check out the [WebKit Bug](https://bugs.webkit.org/show_bug.cgi?id=170595).

 ### Callback Example